 Selected (Grade 3/4) Laboratory Abnormalities in Pediatric Subjects in Trial

 |Neutropenia (ANC < 400 cells/mm³)||8%||3%|

 |AST ( > 10 x ULN)||2%||4%|

 ANC = Absolute neutrophil count.

-Macrocytosis was reported in the majority of pediatric patients receiving RETROVIR 180 mg/m every 6 hours in open-label studies.
-Additionally, adverse reactions reported at an incidence of < 6% in these studies were congestive heart failure, decreased reflexes, ECG abnormality, edema, hematuria, left ventricular dilation, nervousness/irritability, and weight loss.
+Macrocytosis was reported in the majority of pediatric subjects receiving RETROVIR 180 mg per m² every 6 hours in open-label trials.
+Additionally, adverse reactions reported at an incidence of less than 6% in these trials were congestive heart failure, decreased reflexes, ECG abnormality, edema, hematuria, left ventricular dilation, nervousness/irritability, and weight loss.